Cuban Revolution: Attack on the Domingo Goicuria Barracks

 While the Castro brothers and the other 26 July Movement guerrillas were training in Mexico and preparing for their amphibious deployment to Cuba, another revolutionary group followed the example of the Moncada Barracks assault.
-On 29 April 1956 at 12:50 PM during Sunday mass, an independent guerrilla group of around 100 rebels led by Reynol Garcia attacked the Domingo Goicuria army barracks in Matanzas province.
-The attack was repelled with ten rebels and three soldiers killed in the fighting, and one rebel summarily executed by the garrison commander, Pilar Garcia.
-Florida International University historian Miguel A. Brito was in the nearby cathedral when the firefight began.
-He writes, "That day, the Cuban Revolution began for me and Matanzas."
+On 29 April 1956, an Auténtico guerrilla group comprising upwards of thirty rebels, brought together by Reynold García, attacked the Domingo Goicuría Barracks in the Matanzas province.
+A total of fifteen rebels died, with five killed during battle and the remaining ten captured and executed.
+At least one rebel had been executed by Pilar García, Batista's garrison commander.
+Florida International University historian Miguel A. Bretos was in the nearby cathedral when the firefight began.
+In his 2011 biography, titled Matanzas: The Cuba Nobody Knows, he wrote: "That day the Cuban Revolution began for me and Matanzas."

-Insurgency: 1956-1957
+Insurgency: 1956–1957

 Granma landing

-The yacht Granma departed from Tuxpan, Veracruz, Mexico, on 25 November 1956, carrying the Castro brothers and 80 others including Ernesto "Che" Guevara and Camilo Cienfuegos, even though the yacht was only designed to accommodate 12 people with a maximum of 25.
-On 2 December, it landed in Playa Las Coloradas, in the municipality of Niquero, arriving two days later than planned because the boat was heavily loaded, unlike during the practice sailing runs.
+The yacht Granma departed from Tuxpan, Veracruz, Mexico, on 25 November 1956, carrying the Castro brothers and eighty others, even though the yacht was designed to accommodate twelve people with a maximum of twenty-five.
+The yacht landed in Playa Las Coloradas on 2 December, in the southern municipality of Niquero, arriving two days later than planned because the boat was heavily loaded, unlike during the practice sailing runs.
 This dashed any hopes for a coordinated attack with the llano wing of the Movement.
 After arriving and exiting the ship, the band of rebels began to make their way into the Sierra Maestra mountains, a range in southeastern Cuba.
 Three days after the trek began, Batista's army attacked and killed most of the Granma participants – while the exact number is disputed, no more than twenty of the original eighty-two men survived the initial encounters with the Cuban army and escaped into the Sierra Maestra mountains.

 The group of survivors included Fidel and Raúl Castro, Che Guevara and Camilo Cienfuegos.
 The dispersed survivors, alone or in small groups, wandered through the mountains, looking for each other.
 Eventually, the men would link up again – with the help of peasant sympathizers – and would form the core leadership of the guerrilla army.
-A number of female revolutionaries, including Celia Sanchez and Haydée Santamaría (the sister of Abel Santamaria), also assisted Fidel Castro's operations in the mountains.
+A number of female revolutionaries, including Celia Sánchez and Haydée Santamaría (the sister of Abel Santamaría), also assisted Fidel Castro's operations in the mountains.